jackwrfuller/Chess/README.md

 - [ ] Stalemate
 - [ ] 50 move rule
 - [ ] Draw by repetition

+## Known issues
+- King can move backwards into check, since as it is currently implemented the King blocks a piece's line of sight and stops the squares behind registering as targets

 ## Code to be reviewed